Find out what students need for international travel & re-entry to the United States during OPT (including OPT STEM Extension).

 If you have not yet found employment, we advise you not to travel as you may have difficulty re-entering the U.S.

 If you are currently enrolled and will return to the U.S. before the end of the semester, your re-entry will be based on your return as a current student.
+Please consider the following when deciding to travel with a pending OPT application:

 If your Post-Completion EAD has expired, we do not recommend international travel while your OPT STEM extension is pending.

 If you plan to travel outside the U.S. and the signature on page 2 of your OPT I-20 will be more than six months old at the time of re-entry, you need a new travel endorsement signature on your I-20.
-To request an updated I-20, log in to UB Global using your UBIT name and password, and click "Students Currently Approved for OPT", then "OPT Travel Endorsement Request".

-Please submit your request at least 10 business days before you plan to leave the U.S.
+Please submit your request at least 10 business days before you plan to leave the U.S. Check our e-form processing page for current processing times.

 A valid visa is necessary if your current visa stamp is expired, you are attempting to re-enter the U.S. and you do not qualify for automatic revalidation.
-Since OPT is an F-1 benefit, an F-1 visa is necessary if you are returning to resume OPT employment.
+Since OPT is a F-1 benefit, an F-1 visa is necessary if you are returning to resume OPT employment.
 To apply for a new F-1 visa, you should go to a U.S. Embassy or Consulate, preferably in your home country.

 You should be prepared to discuss how this job experience will help you find a job in your home country.